 If the doctor speaks of cardiac tamponade, the circumstance has occurred that so much fluid has accumulated in the pericardium that the heart function is impaired.
-The heart muscle is constricted from the outside.
+According to abbreviationfinder.org, the heart muscle is constricted from the outside.
 Such accumulations of fluid can be triggered by inflammation; the fluid may be clear, but it may also contain pus or blood.

 What is cardiac tamponade?